open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 Start: **9 am**

 * Continue discussions from yesterday.
+* What's process, goal and timescale for version 1.0 of the spec?
 * Identify action items: who does what after the meeting until when?
+* Is Github communication and one follow-up telcon enough, or do we want dedicated follow-up telcons on sub-topics to increase chances of quick progress and convergence on the things discussed here?
 * Schedule the date / time for the [post-meeting-telcon.md](https://github.com/open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/blob/master/notes/post-meeting-telcon.md).
+* Present summary of this meeting in some CTA telcon soon?

 ## Participants